9 Tips to Increase Revenue without Increasing Traffic for eCommerce

 7. Provide Excellent Customer Service

 Driving traffic to your site can be costly, with advertising burning a hole in your pocket.
 Another way to add revenue without the hike in traffic is to ensure you get the maximum number of repeat customers.
-The best way to keep a customer coming back is to provide an excellent customer experience the first time.
+The best way to keep a customer coming back is to provide an excellent customer experience the first time across all platform.

 Excellent customer service includes a great product, an easy-to-navigate site, clear policies, and the often ignored-after sales service.
 The last factor is often why brands lose out on returning customers as they are unable to follow up their great product with an equally robust customer care system.
 Customer care includes how you handle returns and how easy it is to contact your business.